Post Published On:

 Requirement 11.1 of PCI DSS prescribes, “Implement processes to test for the presence of wireless access points (802.11), and detect and identify all authorized and unauthorized wireless access points on a quarterly basis.”

 The intention of this requirement is to detect and weed out any rogue wireless access points within the CDE.
 Rogue access points may be set up by employees themselves, or by cybercriminals.
-In most cases, they seek to facilitate exfiltration of sensitive data.
+In most cases, they seek to facilitate the exfiltration of sensitive data.

 When reviewed through this perspective, it is evident that even if the organization by policy does not use or permit any wireless networks within the CDE, the purpose of requirement 11.1 will still apply.
 Quarterly scanning must be mandatorily executed for any rogue access points within the CDE.